andreas0x41/coding-tutorial-obsidian/content/Python/1 General/2 Output.md

 # Simple Print

 Python has one primary function for console output called `print()`.
-In general you can give the print function any value of any [[5 Datatypes|datatype]] and it will print it to the console.
+In general you can give the print function any value of any [[5 Datatype|datatype]] and it will print it to the console.

 ## Print Hello World